 At this phase, we determine the learning objectives, trainees' expectations, desired development skills and performance.
 Based on this, we merge the required resources using text, infographics, images which are to be used as anchors to elaborate basic and crucial concepts.
 We make every effort to include a well balanced range of topics but not too extensive – too many topics can actually impede student learning by crowding out opportunities for students to practice applying the skills and knowledge they gain.
 It is important to determine a reasonable scope for your course which includes essential content, but, which also provides opportunities for students to engage actively with this content so *that understanding is deepened and internalized.

 There are clear guides on how to use all the content.

 Timing Management Factor

 We conduct thorough timing and pacing analysis while designing our training material to make it easy for trainers to accommodate the needs and number of trainees they have.
-For example we offer a large collection of easy-to-merge activities for larger groups which probably need more games, icebreakers, case studies, assessments, self-help scripts, etc. These training activities are optional add-ons which can easily be added to any course and scaled to meet requirements and satisfy clients.
+For example we offer a large collection of easy-to-merge activities for larger groups which probably need more games, icebreakers, case studies, assessments, positive affirmations, etc. These training activities are optional add-ons which can easily be added to any course and scaled to meet requirements and satisfy clients.

 Course Reduction Flexibility

 On the other hand, we also make it easy for coaches to modify the content of any courseware to deliver shorter courses, seminars, meetings, etc. Trainers can also contact TRAINER'S BOX help desk, or join our live chatting services for free and professional advice on* modifying their purchased material.

 Effective learning theory requires smart, indirect and continuous repetition using creative and professional techniques.
 Image anchoring and neuro-scientific techniques are used to enhance concept repetition to energize participants' and make it easier for them to develop skills and absorb the content.